knative/client/docs/cmd/kn_service_create.md

       --annotation-revision stringArray   Revision annotation to set. name=value; you may provide this flag any number of times to set multiple annotations.
 To unset, specify the annotation name followed by a "-" (e.g., name-).
 This flag takes precedence over the "annotation" flag.
       --annotation-service stringArray    Service annotation to set. name=value; you may provide this flag any number of times to set multiple annotations.
 To unset, specify the annotation name followed by a "-" (e.g., name-).
 This flag takes precedence over the "annotation" flag.
       --arg stringArray                   Add argument to the container command.
 Example: --arg myArg1 --arg --myArg2 --arg myArg3=3.
 You can use this flag multiple times.
-      --async                             DEPRECATED: please use --no-wait instead.
-Do not wait for 'service create' operation to be completed.
       --autoscale-window string           Duration to look back for making auto-scaling decisions.
 The service is scaled to zero if no request was received in during that time. (eg: 10s)
       --cluster-local                     Specify that the service be private. (--no-cluster-local will make the service publicly available)
       --cmd string                        Specify command to be used as entrypoint instead of default one.
 Example: --cmd /app/start or --cmd /app/start --arg myArg to pass additional arguments.